-TABLE I
+DNC Pav Reduction Percent TABLE I DNC Pay Reduction Percent

-DNC Pay Reduction Percent
+Total Sum of DNC Percent of Contract Unit

-Total Sum of DNC Percent of Contract Unit Price Reduction
+Price Reduction

 0.5 to 3.0 2%

 3.1 to 5.0 4%

 5.1 to 8.0 7%

 8.1 to 12.0 11%

 Greater than 12.0

-If the sum of the DNC is greater will direct that the material repr removed and replaced at no addition left in place and final payment for resented by the lot (n=3) be onal cost to the Department or
+If the sum of the DNC is greater than 12.0, the Representative

-the contract unit price.
-Penc Representative, do not place incorporated with the non-conform ling the decision by the additional materials on or
+will direct the material represented by the lot (n=3) be removed and replaced at no additional cost to the Department or left in place and final payment for the material will be at 70% of the contract unit price.
+Pending the decision by the Representative, do not place additional materials on or incorporated with the nonconforming material.

 4. QA Samples.
 CMD QA samples (n=3) may be taken at the source of supply or at the point of placement on the project.
 Submit samples to the LTS for testing.
-If results for any type of material indicate a PWT of less than 90, the District will immediately obtain an additional verification sample (n=3) at the appropriate site (project or source).
-The Department will test all three sample increments at either the producer's location or at the project site and determine the PWT for the material.
-If results indicate a PWT for the material of less than 90, obtain source verification samples and project verification samples as specified in Section 703.5(b)2 and Section 703.5(b)3.
+If results for any type of material indicate a PWL of less than 90, the District will immediately obtain an additional verification sample (n=3) at the appropriate site (project or source).
+The Department will test all three sample increments at either the producer's location or at the project site and determine the PWL for the material.
+If results indicate a PWL for the material of less than 90, obtain source verification samples and project verification samples as specified in Section 703.5(b)2 and Section 703.5(b)3.

 (c) Weighing Responsibilities.
-Prepare weight slips and certifications attesting to the accuracy of the weights recorded and ensuring conformance with Section 107.23(b).
+Prepare weight slips and certifications attesting to the accuracy of the weights recorded and ensuring conformance as specified in Section 107.23(b).
 Designate a licensed weigh person(s) to act as the Contractor's agent.
-Ensure that scales are calibrated annually by an independent agency acceptable to the Department.
+Ensure scales are calibrated annually by an independent agency acceptable to the Department.
 A Department Inspector may provide random checking.

 Weigh empty trucks used to haul material measured by mass (weight) daily unless otherwise directed.
 If the invoice mass (weight) exceeds the net mass (net weight) determined by a Department mobile weigh team by more than 3%, the Department will consider the deviation to be excessive.
 Take immediate corrective action upon notification of an excessive deviation.
-Within 30 days of notification, provide the District Executive with a written description of corrective actions and safeguards and the time that they were implemented.
+Within 30 days of notification, provide the District Executive with a written description of corrective actions and safeguards and the time they were implemented.

-703.6 CERTIFICATION OF AGGREGATES AT BITUMINOUS AND CEMENT CONCRETE PLANTS-
+703.6 CERTIFICATION OF AGGREGATES AT ASPHALT AND CEMENT CONCRETE PLANTS-

 (a) Certification.
-Certify aggregate at bituminous and cement concrete plants yearly for quality requirements as specified in Section 106.03(b)3 using Form CS-4171 or another acceptable form.
+Certify aggregate at asphalt and cement concrete plants yearly for quality requirements as specified in Section 106.03(b)3 using Form CS-4171 or another acceptable form.